Fix Meta Ads Error #3858385

 I completed verification but the error is still happening.
 What now?

 Wait a few minutes and try again — authentication can take a moment to propagate.
 If it persists, try logging out of Meta Business Manager and back in, then repeat the edit-an-ad step to check for any remaining verification prompts.
+In rare cases the restriction lifts on its own after 2–3 days even without completing verification.

 Can I prevent this from happening in the future?